Generic selectors

 Navigating CPT and ICD Codes for Insurance Billing

 Using CPT codes correctly is key for massage therapists to get paid by insurance.
 The main codes for massage therapy include CPT Code 97010 for hot and cold packs.
-Also, CPT Code 97124 for stroking and compression, and CPT Code 97140 for manual therapy like manipulation and traction7.
+Also, CPT Code 97124 for stroking and compression, and CPT Code 97140 for manual therapy like manipulation and traction.
 Modifier codes, like 59 for distinct procedures and 52 for reduced services, help get more money back.

 Essential CPT Codes for Massage Services